Monday, January 30, 2023

 Mazzini - Denis Mack Smith

 If there is a person that every Italian should be proud of, that person, in my humble opinion, is Giuseppe Mazzini.
-He probably deserves that even more than Giuseppe Garibaldi, another protagonist of the Italian Risorgimento (the 19th century Italian struggle for independence).
+He probably deserves that gratitude even more than Giuseppe Garibaldi, another protagonist of the Italian Risorgimento (the 19th century Italian struggle for independence).
 Even though the famous general - due to his action hero aura - was arguably more famous than the Genoan ideologue, he has had a less far reaching influence on Italian culture and political education.
 Camillo Benso, count of Cavour, the third main character of that famous era, a very skilled politician and tactician indeed, can’t even compete with Mazzini as far as moral, philosophical and literary standing is concerned.

 Monday, January 23, 2023